 The decision was troubling and posed the danger of having set a perilous precedent in the country.
 Decisions like these shed important light on VPNs’ need in today’s world, where any access can be taken away from you at any time.

 Torrenting has always been a major attraction among Canadians.
 At one time, it had the highest percentage of Torrent users.
 The Canadian government did well to limit a percentage by cracking down on these users.

-The government started sending out these letters which basically means you are being sued for copyright infringement.
+The government started sending out these letters, which basically means you are being sued for copyright infringement.

 But did you ever wonder how did the government know if these users’ were downloading torrents?
 That is through your Internet Service Provider (ISP).
 Your ISP tracks everything you do over the internet because they track your IP address.

 The only way to mask your IP address is by installing a VPN.
 Most VPNs provided in the list also offer the Split Tunnelling feature.
-It allows you to divide your internet traffic that you want to show it to your ISP and what traffic you don’t want to reveal it to your ISP.
+It allows you to divide your internet traffic that you want to show to your ISP and what traffic you don’t want to reveal to your ISP.

-In any case, a VPN is a good option.
-The ones I have listed in this guide.
+In any case, a VPN is a good option—the ones I have listed in this guide.

-VPNs you should avoid in Canada
+VPNs you should avoid in Canada.

 In this section above, I discussed how to select the best Canada VPN service.
 But in this section, I will discuss some factors that you need to check whether they help you avoid some VPNs.
 Here are some factors: